availability-icon

 Discover how starting workaholism therapy can support your own journey toward a happier, more fulfilling life.

-Meet with a provider as soon as this week
+Meet with a therapist as soon as this week

-Starting Workaholism therapy
+Starting Workaholism therapy in Grand Rapids Charter Township

-What is Workaholism therapy?
+What is workaholism therapy?

 Workaholism therapy helps those who have an unhealthy relationship with work.
 A person suffering from workaholism has an obsessive focus on their career, an inability to focus or even carry on a conversation about any other topic, and a willingness to sacrifice any other relationships or hobbies — Thriveworks therapists in Grand Rapids Charter Township, MI will help them improve their habits and cope with the challenges that stem from their workaholism.

-How does Workaholism therapy work?
+How does workaholism therapy work?

-Is Workaholism therapy conducted in person or online?
+Is workaholism therapy conducted in person or online?

-Worhaholism therapy at Thriveworks is conducted both in person and through Online therapy.
+Workaholism therapy at Thriveworks is conducted both in person and through Online therapy.
 We encourage you to choose the option that works best for you.

-How long does Workaholism therapy last?
+How long does workaholism therapy last?

 The length of workaholism therapy depends on the individual’s needs as well as the extent and severity of their workaholism and the problems that might stem from it.
 That said, people can make meaningful progress in the first weeks to months of therapy.